What We Do

 • Cristo Rey Tampa

 Graduate Great results suggest that when local schools work together from preschool through high school, students may achieve greater academic and long-term success.
-Additionally, the program is increasing access to a college preparatory education for more students from limited economic means.
+Additionally, the program is increasing access to a college preparatory education for more students from income-constrained families.

-• In fall 2021, more than half (53%) of all 9th graders at Cristo Rey came from partner schools, and 41% of all students represent partner schools, demonstrating the power of a partnership pipeline.
+• In fall 2024, 41% of all ninth graders at Cristo Rey came from partner schools, and nearly half (48%) of all students represented partner schools.
+As we move toward our 2026 objectives (50% and 60%, respectively), the program demonstrates the power of a partnership pipeline.